brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 * A `formattable` concept.
 * A `range_formatter<V>` that uses a `formatter<V>` to `parse` and `format` a range whose `reference` is similar to `V`.
 This can accept a specifier on the range (align/pad/width as well as string/map/debug/empty) and on the underlying element (which will be applied to every element in the range).
 * A `tuple_formatter<Ts...>` that uses a `formatter<T>` for each `T` in `Ts...` to `parse` and `format` either a `pair`, `tuple`, or `array` with appropriate elements.
 This can accepted a specifier on the tuple-like (align/pad/width) as well as a specifier for each underlying element (with a custom delimiter).
+* A `retargeted_format_context` facility that allows the user to construct a new `(w)format_context` with a custom output iterator.
+* A `context_end_sentry` facility that allows the user to manipulate the parse context's range, for generic parsing purposes.

 The standard library should add specializations of `formatter` for: